 The gross carrying amount of a financial asset is written off (either partially or in full) to the extent that there is no realistic prospect of recovery.
-This is generally the case when the Group determines that the debtor does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
-However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Group's procedures for recovery of amounts due.
+This is generally the case when the Company determines that the debtor does not have assets or sources of income that could generate sufficient cash flows to repay the amounts subject to the write-off.
+However, financial assets that are written off could still be subject to enforcement activities in order to comply with the Company's procedures for recovery of amounts due.

-(d) Impairment of Financial Assets
+(d) Impairment of financial assets

-The Group recognizes a loss allowance for expected credit losses on financial assets that are measured at amortized cost.
-At each reporting date, the Group measures the loss allowance for the financial asset at an amount equal to the lifetime expected credit losses ("ECL") if the credit risk on the financial asset has increased significantly since initial recognition.
+The Company recognizes a loss allowance for expected credit losses on financial assets that are measured at amortized cost.
+At each reporting date, the Company measures the loss allowance for the financial asset at an amount equal to the lifetime expected credit losses if the credit risk on the financial asset has increased significantly since initial recognition.
 If at the reporting date, the financial asset has not increased significantly since initial recognition, the Company measures the loss allowance for the financial asset at an amount equal to the 12-month expected credit losses.

-For trade receivables, the Group applies a simplified approach in calculating ECLs.
-Therefore, the Group does not track the changes in credit risk, but instead recognizes a loss allowance based on lifetime ECLs at each reporting date.
-The Group considers historical credit loss experience, adjusted for forward-looking factors specific to the debtors, and the economic environment.
+For trade receivables, the Company applies a simplified approach in calculating ECLs.
+Therefore, the Company does not track the changes in credit risk, but instead recognizes a loss allowance based on lifetime ECLs at each reporting date.
+The Company considers historical credit loss experience, adjusted for forward-looking factors specific to the debtors, and the economic environment.

-The Company recognizes in the consolidated statements of loss and comprehensive loss, as an impairment gain or loss, the amount of expected credit losses (or reversal) that is required to adjust the loss allowance at the reporting date to the amount that is required to be recognized.
+The Company recognizes in the condensed interim consolidated statements of comprehensive loss, as an impairment gain or loss, the amount of expected credit losses (or reversal) that is required to adjust the loss allowance at the reporting date to the amount that is required to be recognized.

-Notes to the Consolidated Financial Statements For the Three months Ended December 31, 2024 and 2023 (Expressed in Canadian dollars) - unaudited
+Notes to the Condensed Interim Consolidated Financial Statements For the six months ended March 31, 2025 and 2024 (Expressed in Canadian dollars) - Unaudited